abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

       - abp-network
 ```

 This is the authentication server application that handles the authentication between applications using the OpenIddict library.
-It is using the `acme/bookstore-authserver:latest` image we have built using the `build-images-locally.ps1` script.
-It runs on `https://localhost:44334` by default, by mounting the self-signed certificate we've generated under the `etc/certs` folder.
+It uses the `acme/bookstore-authserver:latest` image we have built using the `build-images-locally.ps1` script.
+It runs on `https://localhost:44334` by default by mounting the self-signed certificate we've generated under the `etc/certs` folder.

 - `App__SelfUrl` points to the localhost with the port we expose `https://localhost:44334`.
 It must point to a **real DNS when deploying to production**.

 - `App__CorsOrigins` is the override configuration for CORS.
-We add the angular and the blazor application URLs here by default.
+We add the angular and the Blazor application URLs here by default.
 It must point to a **real DNS when deploying to production**.

 - `AuthServer__Authority` is the issuer URL.  `http://bookstore-authserver` is the endpoint for the authserver by default.
 It must point to a **real DNS when deploying to production**.

 - `AuthServer__RequireHttpsMetadata` is the option for the **openid-provider** to enforce HTTPS.
-Docker-compose is using isolated internal docker network called `abp-network`.
-We want to use HTTP in the internal network communication without SSL overhead, therefore it is set to `false` by default.
+Docker-compose uses using isolated internal docker network called `abp-network`.
+We want to use HTTP in the internal network communication without SSL overhead.
+Therefore, it is set to `false` by default.

 - `ConnectionStrings__Default` is the overridden default connection string.
 It uses {{ if DB == "Mongo" }}the containerized mongodb service {{ end }}{{ if DB == "EF" }}the containerized sql-server with the **sa** user {{ end }} by default.

-- `Redis__Configuration` is the overridden redis configuration.
+- `Redis__Configuration` is the overridden Redis configuration.
 It uses the containerized **redis** service.
-If you are not using containerized redis, update with your redis URL.
+If you are not using containerized Redis, update your Redis URL.

-> This service runs in docker network called `abp-network`,  awaits for the redis service and the database container for starting up and restarts when fails.
-You can customize these orchestration behaviours as you prefer.
+> This service runs in Docker network called `abp-network`,  awaits for the Redis service and the database container for starting up and restarts when it fails.
+You can customize these orchestration behaviors as you prefer.

 {{ end }}